giadasponzilli/team-profile-generator-giadaSponzilli/README.md

 ## Installation

 This code can be installed clicking on the "Code" green button above and git cloning the SSH to your local terminal.
+Once the project is open in your editor, install all required packages by running: `npm i`.
+After all packages are installed, you can start the application by running: `node index.js`.

 ## Usage